shivamkr1563/liver-disease-prediction/README.md

    - Ensure all files are committed to Git
    - The `models/` directory must be included (contains trained model and scaler)
    - `requirements_streamlit.txt` should be in the root directory
+   - `packages.txt` should be in the root directory for system dependencies

 2. **Deploy on Streamlit Cloud:**
    - Go to [share.streamlit.io](https://share.streamlit.io)